 Objective 3.1 To ensure compliance with established Association guidelines and performance standards.
 Description Ensure ethical, timely, and efficient incident response.
 Purpose To efficiently provide essential insurance products and services for policyholders.
 To comply with sound insurance principles.
-Participants Claims, Legal and Compliance, Underwriting Action Plans Claims: Assesses stakeholder needs for loss reporting, securing advance payments, and guidance fo temporary repairs/protection of property.
+Participants Claims, Legal and Compliance, Underwriting Action Plans Claims: Assesses stakeholder needs for loss reporting, securing advance payments, and guidance for temporary repairs/protection of property.
 Communicates thresholds for withholding replacement cost coverage (RCC) benefits, including mortgagee on claim payments.
 Sends a reminder about best practices for administering thresholds, including how to distribute threshold information.
 Communicates manner in which ALE claims will be handled during catastrophe.
-Ensures examiners are placed in the appropriate groups in Claims Center Monitors total loss procedures and advanced payments during an incident.
+Ensures examiners are placed in the appropriate groups in Claims Center.
+Monitors total loss procedures and advanced payments during an incident.
 Reminds examiners to help policyholders with finding emergency repair service providers and board up services.
 Enforces claim handling timeframes, IA timelines, and payment timelines.
 Utilizes the services of experts (e.g., engineers and building consultants) to help mitigate disputed claims.
 Measures first notice of loss (FNOL) and call center metrics, adjuster and examiner cycle times payments, file closings, and reopen rates.
-Asses the need to adjust the Claims Center Activity Patterns to assist in proactive communication Evaluates desk examiner claims handling using quality assurance criteria.
+Asses the need to adjust the Claims Center Activity Patterns to assist in proactive communication.
+Evaluates desk examiner claims handling using quality assurance criteria.
 Distributes regular incident summary reports, including claim volume, volume of escalated claims, projected new claim volume and expected total incurred.
 Deploys re-inspectors to monitor field adjuster performance.
 Sets in place a workflow to have examiners escalate any Underwriting issues to their direct supervisor/manager, who in-turn will inform the resources identified by the Underwriting Department.
-Legal and Compliance Temporarily staffs the floor to answer questions.
-Brings in outside counsel to assist depending on size of incident.
-Establishes assistance paths via phone calls and email where onsite presence is not available.
+Legal and Compliance <uli>Temporarily staffs the</uli>

 Underwriting Researches in real-time to support Claims handling process when claim is filed where no policy is identified.
 Immediately coordinates with Claims to determine the need for resource availability for extended hours and weekend work.
 Ensure underwriters are provided appropriate resources to know how to backdate coverage requests.
 Provides dedicated resources to assist with identifying which buildings and items are covered and which are not, where a commercial policy has multiple items.
 Provides Claims with the names and contact information (phone and e mail) of the identified resources, two primary contacts and their back-ups, to assists in resolving commercial and residential coverage issues for TWIA and TFPA claims.
 Provides Underwriting information as needed in real time, including information from Underwriting files: policy application and renewal information, inspection reports, risk visualization reports, other insurance company information for fire and flood, certified copies of policies and endorsements.
 Provides Workforce optimization/planning for assistance to Claims.
-Exhibits, or Related Documents Exhibit 18 "Sample Daily Incident Summary Report."
+Exhibite or Deleted Exhibits, or Related Documents Exhibit 18 "Sample Daily Incident Summary Report."
 Additional Information Compliance QA or Testing

-Exhibit 18: Sample Daily Incident Summary Report
+Exhibit 13: Sample Daily Incident Summary Report